ntop/PF_RING/doc/ft.rst

 PF_RING FT (Flow Table)
 =======================

-Most Network monitoring and security applications are based on flow processing, that includes packet capture, decoding and classification.
-PF_RING is a flexible framework that can be used to accelerate the packet capture, leveraging on PF_RING ZC drivers or specialized adapters, and extract packet metadata.
-This let the application focus on packet processing, rather than dealing with packet capture and packet parsing, while running with the best performance.
-PF_RING FT is taking one step further, it assists any flow processing application in the packet classification activity.
 PF_RING FT implements a flow table that can be used to keep track of flows and provides many hooks to be able to customize and extend it for building any type of application on top of it, including probes, IDSs, IPSs.

 API
 ---